 To a lesser extent, the Kenai Peninsula supports a healthy population of brown and black bears that can be seen on the Kenai National Wildlife Refuge and Chugach National Forest, especially near the Russian-Kenai River confluence during the salmon runs.
 Bears seen here are usually solitary but sometimes very conveniently seen from the road fishing along the rivers, and by the waterfalls at the fish ladder on Russian River (an hour hike up the trail at the Forest Service campground).

-Lake Clark and Katmai parks have a supreme combination of estuaries (tidal flats where salmon rivers meet the sea) and mountains, where bears can return to their dens in the fall.
+The camps located along the coast have a combination of estuaries (tidal flats where salmon rivers meet the sea) and mountains, where bears can return to their dens in the fall.
 Food is plentiful in the tidal areas for 6 months from spring to fall.
 In addition to sedges that are high in protein and other edible plants in the salt marshes, razor clams exist throughout the tide flats, and berries grow on the hillsides.
 Salmon return each summer by the millions to spawn and die upstream, and sometimes seals, whales and other marine carcasses wash up with the tide for a bonus meal.

 Because of the high abundance of food, bears in these coastal areas are more tolerant of each-other and of people than in places with less dependable food.
 Bears are naturally solitary animals but still establish a hierarchy when in the same areas.
 This involves the use of signals through vocalizations, scent, body posturing and other behavioral signs that trained guides will be looking for to ensure your awareness, safety and respect for bear dynamics.

-People are not considered as a food source by these bears.
-They see them every day and we behave in a generally predictable manner.
+Bears see people every day, and we behave in a generally predictable manner.
 Since they are not hunted here, or hurt by people, and do not have a history of acquiring food from us, we are about as interesting as a moving rock to them.
 I have always maintained that the biggest compliment to a wildlife photographer is to be ignored.
 Then you can relax and take all the photos you want of natural behavior.
 This tolerance to humans allows for the perfect bear viewing opportunity in a rarified and gorgeous setting.